Rosa Ree

 Rosary Robert Iwole (born April 21, 1995) known by her stage name Rosa Ree, is a Tanzanian rapper and singer.

 Early life and education

 Rosa Ree was born in Moshi, Tanzania.
-She was raised in Arusha and spend a bit of her childhood in Kenya.
-She completed her basic education in Narobi, Kenya, at Ainsworth Primary School and Rudolf Steiner Primary.
+She was raised in Arusha and spent some of her childhood in Kenya.
+She completed her basic education in Nairobi, Kenya, at Ainsworth Primary School and Rudolf Steiner Primary.
 She went on to complete her secondary education at Bishop Mazzoldi.

 Career

-Rosa Rose launched her music career in 2015, and was signed by Nahreel's Label (The Industry Studios).
+Rosa Red began her music career in 2015, and was signed by Nahreel's Label (The Industry Studios).
 She released her debut single "One Time" in 2016.

 In 2020, she was featured in the BET 2020 Hip Pop Cypher together with Kwesi Arthur from Ghana and Elizabeth Ventura from Angola.